alvarolm/datastar-cleanup/README.md

 # Datastar on-cleanup Plugin

+Execute expressions when cleanup is triggered.

-Execute expressions when elements are removed from the DOM.
+Cleanup occurs when elements are removed, attributes are removed or changed, or during DOM morphing operations.

 Perfect for cleanup tasks, logging, and state management.